seankhliao/mono/_web/sean.liao.dev/src/skincare.md

 ###### The Ordinary Retinol 1% in Squalane

-Skin is really sensitive to this...
+Skin is really sensitive to this, use too much and the skin peels.
-Effects not clear.

 ###### The Ordinary Niacinamide 10% + Zinc 1%